 Is learning Linux worth it?

-In simple words, Yes!.
+In simple words, Yes!
 Linux is worth using, especially for server systems.
-Today, many companies using the OS as a server such as a web server, mail server, DNS server and so on.
-Learning the Linux commands may be daunting in the beginning, but after it gives you the freedom to do almost any administration actions on the system.
+Today, many companies using the OS as a server such as a web server, mail server, DNS server, and so on.
+Learning the Linux commands may be daunting in the beginning, but after it gives you the freedom to do almost any administrative actions on the system.
 If you are the root user, you have full access to the system and can make any modifications to it.